sdondley/Dist-Zilla-for-Beginners/tutorial10.md

 Figuring out what tests to write can be daunting when you are new to testing.
-Our task is harder because, contrary to good **test-driven development** practices, which we'll talk more about soon, we've already written some code we want to test.
-Fortunately our module is very simple and we can easily make up our lost ground.
+Our task is harder because, contrary to good **test-driven development** practices which we'll talk more about soon, we've already written the code we want to test.
+Fortunately our module is very simple and we can easily make up lost ground.

 To determine which test to write, it helps to keep in mind that a test determines if your code has certain characteristics or does what you expect it